-The hospice continues to care for the patient’s family and carers after death.
+The hospice continues to care for the patient’s family and carers after a loved one’s death.

 Bereavement Support has three approaches:-